hhaassnnaaiinn/Loyva-Website/src/content/contact/-index.md

       label: "Send a Message"
 imageContent:
   content: "Loyva has been instrumental in helping us transform from a paper based to a digital first company"
-  name: LoyalHaus Properties
+  name: LoyalHaus
-  designation: "Software Engineer"
+  designation: "Operations Manager"
   image: "/images/portraits/11213.png"
 ---